zsparal/api-documentation/source/reference/v1/invoices-api/get-invoice.rst

        .. type:: array

-     - Only available if you require this field to be included – An array of :ref:`settlements <v1/settlements-get>` that were invoiced on this invoice.
+     - Only available if you require this field to be included – An array of :doc:`settlements </reference/v1/settlements-api/get-settlement>` that were invoiced on this invoice.
 You need the ``settlements.read`` permission for this field.

    * - | ``links``